Processing math: 100%

 (Optional) Accepting command line arguments

-Input files can accept positional command line arguments, forwarded by mfc.sh run.
-Consider this example from the 3D_weak_scaling case:
+Input files can accept command line arguments, forwarded by mfc.sh run.
+Consider this example from the scaling case:

 parser = argparse.ArgumentParser(